Constrained Adaptive Rejection Sampling: Fuzzing Experiments

-\textbf{Method Feasibility and Timeout Patterns:} Rejection sampling methods (RS, ARS) consistently timeout across all benchmarks and conditions, confirming the computational intractability of naive approaches for constrained generation.
-AWRS proves to be computationally infeasible for all tested scenarios, for the infrastructure used in~\Cref{app:hardware} highlighting the limitations of existing weighted approaches for complex constraint satisfaction.
+\paragraph{Key Findings.} The comprehensive results reveal several important patterns across our three fuzzing benchmarks, \begin{itemize} \item \textbf{Method Feasibility and Timeout Patterns}---Rejection sampling methods (RS, ARS) consistently timeout across all benchmarks and conditions, confirming the computational intractability of naive approaches for constrained generation.
+AWRS proves to be computationally INFE. for all tested scenarios, for the infrastructure used in~\Cref{app:hardware} highlighting the limitations of existing weighted approaches for complex constraint satisfaction. \item \textbf{CARS Performance Superiority}---Where feasible, CARS achieves the highest line coverage across most conditions.
+For JSON benchmarks, CARS reaches 32.3\% coverage without grammar (vs. 28.7\% for GCD), representing a 12.5\% improvement.
+In XML fuzzing, CARS consistently achieves 9.7-9.8\% coverage, outperforming all baselines including MCMC's 9.3-9.7\% range. \item \textbf{Distributional Fidelity Translates to Coverage Quality}---The superior downstream fuzzing performance of CARS-generated seeds demonstrates that maintaining distributional fidelity under constraints yields tangible benefits in exploration diversity.
+Across benchmarks, CARS consistently outperforms approximate methods like GCD by 3-4\%, confirming that exact sampling methods provide meaningful advantages for seed generation in fuzzing applications. \end{itemize}